usnistgov/CASE-Utilities-Python/README.md

 case_validate --format turtle input.json > result.ttl
 ```

-To use one or more supplementary ontology or shapes files, the `--ontology-graph` flag can be used, more than once if desired, to supplement the selected CASE version:
+To use one or more supplementary ontology or shape files, the `--ontology-graph` flag can be used, more than once if desired, to supplement the selected CASE version:

 ```bash
 case_validate \